j27377/100DaysOfCloud/README.md

 ## Paul Pennel's Cloud Journey

 I'm a developer with 24+ years industry experience.
 I work for a large financial company and they are starting a foray in to Azure.
 I love to play soccer.
-Married for 23+ years with 3 wonderful children.
+Married to my beautiful wife for 23+ years with 3 wonderful children.

 To keep up with what my company's doing, and help them on the journey.